Very Clean Planet Partners with BravoWhale to Launch the First Global Digital Engagement Hub for Carbon Asset Management with Unprecedented Efficiency, Timeliness, Granularity, and Traceability

-HONG KONG, Apr 19, 2022 - (ACN Newswire) - Very Clean Planet (VCP) today announced the launch of its global digital engagement hub for carbon asset management and the inaugural OTC (over-the-counter) I-REC (international renewable energy credit) trade between Hebei Construction and Investment Group Co., Ltd. (HECIG) and BroadVision Hong Kong, Ltd. (BVHK).
+HONG KONG, April 20, 2022 (GLOBE NEWSWIRE) -- Very Clean Planet (VCP) today announced the launch of its global digital engagement hub for carbon asset management and the inaugural OTC (over-the-counter) I-REC (international renewable energy credit) trade between Hebei Construction and Investment Group Co., Ltd. (HECIG; 河北建设投资集团有限责任公司) and BroadVision Hong Kong, Ltd. (BVHK; 華美宏道香港有限公司).

-VCP is the world's first blockchain-enabled platform where each carbon credit certificate can be traced end-to-end, preventing any fraudulent offering or double counting that is difficult to verify in today's market.
-Specifically, VCP empowers insight into each I-REC in much finer granularity regarding its origin, process, seasonality, and a host of other pertinent environmental attributes, ensuring the member organization's compliance with its corporate ESG standards in the most stringent, accountable, and timely manner.
+VCP is the world’s first blockchain-enabled platform where each carbon credit certificate can be traced end-to-end, preventing any fraudulent offering or double counting that is difficult to verify in today’s market.
+VCP empowers insight into each I-REC in finer granularity regarding its origin, process, seasonality, and other pertinent environmental attributes, ensuring the organization’s compliance with its corporate ESG standards in the most stringent, accountable, and timely manner.

-"We are very excited to partner with VCP to launch its digital engagement hub for I-REC, which is seamlessly integrated with our blockchain-based enterprise carbon asset management platform," said Mr. Zhu Shaokang, CEO of BravoWhale Technology (BWT), "This makes VCP the world's only platform that conveys unprecedented insight into each I-REC's entire lifecycle, resulting in greater trust and more timely decisions for all participants."
+“We are very excited to partner with VCP to launch its digital engagement hub for I-REC, seamlessly integrated with our blockchain-based enterprise carbon asset management platform,” said Mr. Zhu Shaokang, CEO of BravoWhale Technology (BWT; 祺鲲科技), “This makes VCP the world’s only platform that conveys unprecedented insight into each I-REC’s entire lifecycle, resulting in greater trust and timely decisions for all participants.”

-"As a global leader in professional services for sustainability and climate change, Deloitte is devoted to supporting clients on business transformation by taking advantage of technology and data, based on strong collaboration with strategic partners such as HECIG and BWT," explained Allan Xie, Climate & Sustainability Practice Leader, Deloitte China.
-"Today's inaugural I-REC trade between HECIG and BVHK on VCP symbolizes that a successful closed-loop digital carbon ecosystem has come into fruition.
-We look forward to expanding this ecosystem so as to build a more sustainable future, together with our partners and clients."
+“As a global leader in professional services for sustainability and climate change, Deloitte is devoted to supporting clients on business transformation by taking advantage of technology and data, based on strong collaboration with strategic partners such as HECIG and BWT,” explained Allan Xie, Climate & Sustainability Practice Leader, Deloitte China.
+“Today’s inaugural I-REC trade between HECIG and BVHK on VCP symbolizes a successful closed-loop digital carbon ecosystem has come into fruition.
+We look forward to expanding this ecosystem to build a more sustainable future with our partners and clients.”

-"Yingda Securities has been a pioneer in carbon asset management in China," stated Mr. Chen Kai, CEO of Yingda Securities Co., Ltd., a wholly-own subsidiary of the State Grid Corporation of China, "We are very enthusiastic about digital transformation in the carbon economy and believe initiatives like VCP will have a positive impact to global enterprises for achieving their ESG compliance objectives."
+“Yingda Securities has been a pioneer in carbon asset management in China,” stated Mr. Chen Kai, CEO of Yingda Securities Co., Ltd. (英大证卷有限公司), a wholly-owned subsidiary of the State Grid Corporation of China (中国国家电网公司), “We are very enthusiastic about digital transformation in the carbon economy and believe initiatives like VCP will have a positive impact to global enterprises for achieving ESG compliance objectives.”

 About Very Clean Planet

-Very Clean Planet is a global digital engagement hub that manages, aggregates, and facilitates the flow of carbon assets, guaranteeing unprecedented authenticity, transparency, efficiency, immediacy, and liquidity.
-We are driving a paradigm shift for the world to reach carbon neutrality on schedule by empowering organizations to meet their mandated or voluntary ESG (Environmental & Social Governance) compliance targets ahead of schedule.
-To register as a member, please visit www.verycleanplanet.com for more details.
+Very Clean Planet (极净星球) is a global digital engagement hub that manages, aggregates, and facilitates the flow of carbon assets, guaranteeing unprecedented authenticity, transparency, efficiency, immediacy, and liquidity.
+We are driving a paradigm shift for the world to reach carbon neutrality on schedule by empowering organizations to meet their mandated or voluntary ESG compliance targets ahead of schedule.
+To become a member, please visit www.verycleanplanet.com for more details.

 About BravoWhale Technology